 Keyword research is one of the most important aspects of ensuring your site ranks on Google.

-You should be able to identify your niche and what sub-topics you should write about to flesh out the amount of content your website has in your industry.
+You should be able to identify your niche and what sub-topics you should write about to flesh out the amount of content your website has in your industry, as well as generate well optimized SEO content briefs.

 Keyword research will also help you find the most relevant keywords that generate search volume and help you to flesh out your content strategy.